Wounds of the heart are the hardest to heal

 But as George’s feelings for Matthew grow, so does his desperation to know the truth about what happened that day in Ypres.
 Even if it means he’ll lose the man he’s come to love.

-and in paperback by the end of May
+and due out in paperback by the end of May

 To Love a Traitor is a unique and truly lovely romance that will live in your heart long after you’ve finished the book.
 I loved every minute I spent reading it and look forward to reading more historical romances by JL Merrow in the future.
 Highly Recommended! – 5 kisses, Gabbi, Top2Bottom Reviews